daryllxd/every_ruby_talk_ever/Katrina Owen - Therapeutic Refactoring.md

       return filename
     end

-"A kitten dies every time this code is run."
-No tests, no documentation.
+It was in a module that was over 300 lines long, most of which was in a single method.
+This module talked to code all over the application.
+It dealt in temporary files, FTP, it shelled out EXIF 2 metadata into JPEG, it handled encoding.
+It had a comment in it that read, "A kitten dies every time this code is run." (laughter) We had it running on a cron job (laughter).
+It had no tests and it had no documentation.

 The comment is bad, and its wrong.
 Basically information is being shrugged onto a string, but there is a chunk of something (`truncated_title`).
 There are also low-level shit such as gsub.